Meta’s next COO spent 14 years leading the platform’s relentless growth

 People who have worked with Olivan describe him as a respected, low-ego, detail-orientated execution machine.
 They also praise his ability to see around corners when anticipating the competition.
 He shuns the press, having given only a small handful of interviews over the course of his career.

-Originally from a tiny mountainside town in Spain, Olivan studied electrical and industrial engineering at the University of Navarra before moving to the U.S. to get his MBA from Stanford University’s Graduate School of Business.
+Originally from a tiny mountainside town in Spain, Olivan studied electrical and industrial engineering at the University of Navarra before moving to the US to get his MBA from the Stanford Graduate School of Business.
 He was a product manager at Siemens before joining Facebook in the early 2000s.

 “I force a lot of the guys to use low-end phones now,” Olivan told Time magazine in 2014.
 “You need to feel the pain.”